Ahdhn/RXMeshDocs/docs/rxmesh/reference/launch_box.md

 ```

 ??? note "`const std::vector<Op> op`"
     The list of query operations performed by the kernel.
-For a single query, pass `{Op::FV}`; for multiple queries, pass them all so shared memory can be sized correctly.
+For a single query, pass `{Op::FV}`.
+For multiple queries, pass them all so shared memory can be sized correctly.
 Passing an empty vector means "no queries" and the launch box is only sized for `user_shmem`.

 ??? note "`LaunchBox<blockThreads>& launch_box`"
     The destination struct.
 Its fields are overwritten.